Harmful Digital Communications (1.5 hrs CPD)

 Penalties under the Act are significant.
 Causing harm by posting digital communication is punishable by up to 2 years' imprisonment or a maximum fine of $50,000 for individuals and a fine of up to $200,000 for companies.

-The rationale of the Act/legislative background
+- consider the rationale of the Act/legislative background

 Clive Elliott QC is a barrister, patent attorney and arbitrator.
 Before going to the Bar, he was a partner and headed the litigation team at Baldwin Shelston Waters.